Types of Aortic Valve Disease

 - Ross procedure (also called the “Switch” operation

-Below is a description of each surgical option for aortic valve surgery, and the advantages and drawbacks of each.
+The next sections have a description of each surgical option for aortic valve surgery, and the advantages and drawbacks of each.

 Aortic valve repair